Skip to content

 Michigan Broadcasters Serve Michigan Communities

-For local radio and television stations, community service is more than a passing concern.
+For local radio and television stations, community involvement is more than a passing concern.
 It is a way of doing business.
 Everyday in Michigan, from Detroit to Escanaba and everywhere in between, broadcasters are going to bat for community charities, educating residents about important local issues, delivering life-saving information in times of disaster, and continually renewing their commitment to their communities.

 Districts 1-2